creative-co/standup/README.md

 ## To do

 - continue migration to rvm & bundler:
-  * use in_dir context inside webapp methods, introduce as_user method
   * add RAILS_ENV to /etc/environment to skip passing it
 - **?** Script sequences: rework default script as script sequence